 To access this information please do the following:

-1. Click on the MANAGE link for your Reverse DNS block (this will bring you to the DOMAIN ADMINISTRATION page)
+1. Click on MANAGE for your Reverse DNS block.

 If your ISP is at all uncertain about how to do this, please ask them to see the documentation HERE.